RuiLiuvw/AIMIC/README.md

 AIMIC is a versatile code-free deep learning graphical user interface(GUI) to classify microscopic images.

 PS: We are working on further development to make the software more versatile.
-The source code will be released after the project is closed.
+The source code will be released after the whole project is closed.

 <p align="left"> <img src=workflow.PNG align="center" width="1080px">